taylorshelton/academic/content/publication/making-cotton-district-white/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "_Annals of the American Association of Geographers_, forthcoming" publication_short = ""
+publication = "_Annals of the American Association of Geographers_ 113 (5): 1153-1171"
+publication_short = ""

 # Abstract and optional shortened version.